-The ultimate “spiritual” and ecological experience – climbing the mountain where Moses was believed to have received the 10 commandments.
+The ultimate “spiritual” and ecological experience – climbing the mountain where Moses was believed to have received the 10 commandments, in Sinai.

 Seeing the sunrise at dawn, following a few hours of arduous climbing, can change the way we perceive the world.
 Here, the desert that Moses and the early Jewish people crossed unfolds before your eyes.
 The spectacular view from where Moses received the stone tablets containing the commandments of God is unlike any location on earth.
 It is here that religion truly becomes a part of ones life.